whiteleaf7/termcolorlight/README.md

 TermColor.parse       13.770000   5.830000  19.600000 ( 19.595587)
 TermColorLight.parse   2.880000   0.010000   2.890000 (  2.899383)
 ```

+You could see that processing speed of TermColorLight is much faster
+than TermColor's one.

 Use ruby 2.2.0 (2014-08-20 trunk 47225 [x86_64-darwin13])